StevenTammen/StevenTammen.github.io/pages/multitools.md

 - better wire cutters
 - a pocket clip that is one of the best available on any pocket knife.

-## LM Cons
+### LM Possible Improvements

-- Have to open to get to smaller tools
+- Make smaller tools accessible without opening
-- Stubby bit drivers, no shank to get into places
+- Make bit drivers less stubby, ability to get into tighter places

-## Vic Pros
+### Vic Pros

 - All tools accessible from outside
 - All tools lock